Home cinema design matters

 'Art Deco' home cinema project in Somerset

-When the performance design is done, we can apply styling - it must be this way round, just as BMW will engineer the chassis and performance levels before they let Chris Bangle loose on the visual side.
+Once the engineering is done, we apply the styling.
+It has to be this way round.
+BMW sorted the chassis and performance before they let Chris Bangle loose on the visual side - the coachwork follows the engineering, not the other way around.

 'The room is a video component'